ADAMBnett/ADAMBnett.github.io/_posts/2016-10-02-Copy-of-Using-Github.md

     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
     <td>I need to work on note taking as I was often asking for a repeat of instructions.
 I also need to improve the quality of my notes as some of them were unclear.
-They also were not as reliable as I would have hoped, there were many cases where my notes were incorrect.
-I also am distracting to other people which not only will hinder my own progress but other people's progress also.
-This is unfair for them and I will try to make sure this habit does not continue</td>
+They also were not as reliable as I would have hoped, there were many cases where my notes were incorrect.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>